The Pittsburgh Foundation

 1. Basic Needs: Supporting food, housing, health care, mental health supports, child care, education and employment

-2. Equity and Social Justice: Supporting civic participation and community organizing for policy changes
+2. Equity and Social Justice: Supporting civic participation and community organising for policy changes

 3. Environmental Action: Protecting community health and environmental preservation

-4. Arts and Culture: Strengthening small-to-mid-sized arts organizations and supporting individual artists
+4. Arts and Culture: Strengthening small-to-mid-sized arts organisations and supporting individual artists

 5. Economic Mobility: Creating pathways to financial stability